 Applicants to the TTC who intend to earn a master's degree through Shady Hill's joint programs with Lesley University must submit a separate set of application materials directly to Lesley.
 The previous section describes only the process for applying to the Shady Hill TTC piece of the joint program.
 Apply to the Shady Hill TTC first; apply to Lesley soon after.

-All early childhood, all elementary, and all middle school candidates may apply to Lesley University.
+All candidates may apply to Lesley University.
 All Lesley applicants must submit Communications and Literacy MTEL results to Lesley as part of the application process.
 Additionally, middle school candidates whose bachelor's degree is in a different field than their desired license will need to pass the subject area MTEL prior to being admitted to Lesley University.
 For more information, contact that institution directly: 617-349-8300 and visit the Lesley University/Shady Hill Collaborative Program website.Send Lesley materials to:

 Lesley University, School of Education, Graduate Admissions Office, 29 Everett St., Cambridge, MA 02138.